 - 1 tsp shea butter or cocoa butter

 - For Red Hues: 1/8 teaspoon of beet root powder or 1 drop of natural red food coloring with no chemical additives.
 NOTE: Add these very slowly as a little goes a long way!

 - For Brown/Tan Hues: 1/4 teaspoon or more for color of organic cocoa powder, a tiny pinch of cinnamon or turmeric to get the shade you want

 - For a more matte texture: 1/4 teaspoon bentonite clay- I use this with a color so it doesn't leave a white tint on the lips.

 - For scent: A drop of essential oil of choice optional

 Homemade Lipstick Instructions

-Once all ingredients are mixed well but still liquid, use a dropper to pour into the lip chap container.
+- Once all ingredients are mixed well but still liquid, use a dropper to pour into the lip chap container.
 I used the glass dropper from an old tincture bottle.
 Fill just below the top as it will expand slightly as it cools.
 Leave to cool for at least half an hour.
-Store in a cool place (under 80 degrees) or it will soften.

 Ever made your own cosmetics?
 How did it go?
 What hue would you make of this recipe?
 Share below!

 I made this with cocoa butter and a drop of peppermint oil and it is like I have a York Patty on my lisp.
 Yum!
 The peppermint makes it tingle like “real” chapstick.
 This recipe made 2 tubes with a little left to apply to everyone in the house 🙂 Just a note: I had no problem filling the first tube but by the time I had gotten to the second the mixture was hardening already.
 So move quick!!